-Students in Grades 9 and 10 select an appropriate combination of academic, applied, locally developed and open courses in order to add to their knowledge and skills base, explore their interests, and determine the type of educational program they are best suited to undertake in Grades 11 and 12.
+Students in Grades 9 select an appropriate combination of De-Streamed, locally developed and/or open courses in order to add to their knowledge and skills base, explore their interests, and determine the type of educational program they are best suited to undertake in grade 10.
+Students in grade 10 will select an appropriate combination of academic, applied, locally developed and/or open courses best suited to their chosen pathway for grade 11 and 12.

-In Grades 11 and 12, students select courses designed to prepare them for a particular post-secondary destination, whether it be university, college, apprenticeship or workplace.
+In Grades 11 and 12, students select courses designed to prepare them for a specific post-secondary destination, whether it be university, college, apprenticeship or workplace.
 Open courses are also available in Grades 11 and 12.